 “You want to know what ‘Fascism’ is like?
 It is like your New Deal!” ,

-In America, neither Canada nor Mexico had much tempting wealth, so democrats looked to loot the resident rich and especially the middle class in order to buy votes from the poor at the height of the Great Depression.
-Currently their supporters are mostly down-trodden uneducated minorities and immigrants who comprise more than half of the democrat party.
+In America, neither Canada nor Mexico had much tempting wealth, so democrats looked to loot local sources of capital from banks and corporate accounts in order to buy votes from the poor at the height of the Great Depression.
+Today it should be no surprise that more than half of their members are down-trodden uneducated minorities and immigrants.

-After World War II with all the manifest horrors of Fascism exposed, democrats were desperate to distance themselves from prior associations and labels that still characterized their most cherished policies.
+But after World War II with all the manifest horrors of Fascism exposed, democrats were desperate to distance themselves from prior associations and labels that still characterized their most cherished policies.
 For that they needed to twist their minds into pretzels.
-They invented the claim that Fascism was instead the philosophy of right-wing free-market Republicans, who paradoxically had always voted en masse against every left-wing democrat-socialist-fascist policy proposed.
+They invented the claim that Fascism was instead the philosophy of right-wing free-market Republicans, who paradoxically had always voted en masse against every left-wing democrat-socialist-Fascist-Nazi-communist policy proposed.

 The crazy rationalization was that big-government Fascism (and Nazi Socialism which implemented the same policies) somehow circles around to resemble a far right-wing anarchy that would eliminate government entirely.
 And this is despite these ideologies being polar opposites in form, practice, and remedy.
 Indeed, they are so different the one and only feature common to both left-wing socialism-fascism and extreme right-wing anarchy is an elevated state of misery.